7 Ways Student Loan Debt Relief Could Have Benefitted Pets

 Who doesn’t love a good spa day?
 Especially if your dog is a breed in particular need of upkeep, it may be worth visiting a professional groomer — or even investing in a better grooming kit and eco-friendly products to do it yourself.
 And grooming isn’t just for dogs, either — there are a number of tools out there that can help keep your cat looking fresh, too.

 Sometimes investing in your pet is also a way of investing in yourself, including your time and sanity!
-With a little extra cash, it may be worth finding a dog walker, sitter or daycare so that you can get away — whether it’s for a few hours of alone time or a well-deserved vacation.
-You are also a busy person during the work day, and it’s extra healthy for your dog to get that extra-long walk in while you are beholden to your work desk.
+With extra money, you could get a dog walker, sitter or daycare so that you can get away — whether it’s for a few hours of alone time or a well-deserved vacation.
+You are also a busy person during the work day, and it’s healthy for your dog to get that extra-long walk in while you are beholden to your work desk.

-Of course, there are plenty of ways those affected by this executive decision can choose to spend their newfound resources, but even just a little money — or time and resources made available thanks to this development — can go a long way toward helping pets in need.
+Of course, spending extra on our pets may no longer be feasible without the possibility of student loan forgiveness, but even just a little money — or time and resources — can go a long way toward helping pets in need.

 Risk Management: Understanding pet insurance plans.